aabbas02/GPT-vs-BERT-Tokenization-Comparison/README.md

 **1. mainTokenComparison.ipynb:** jupyter notebook that outputs the English translation of the same German sentence by the two encoder-decoder transfomer models trained using Bert or GPT tokenizers.

-**2. mainTrainTransformer.py:**  python file that trains and saves the transformer model for the German To English task on the WMT-2014 dataset, for either the GPT or BERT tokenizer.
-The vocabularies for theset tokenizers are also saved.
+**2. mainTrainTransformer.py:**  python file that trains and saves the transformer models for the  for either the GPT or BERT tokenizers for the German To English translation task on the WMT-2014 dataset.
+The vocabularies for these tokenizers are also saved.

 **3. utilsTokenComparison.py:** python file  containing the helper functions used in mainTokenComparison.ipynb, described above.